Principal component analysis: Nonlinear PCA

 Most of the modern methods for nonlinear dimensionality reduction find their theoretical and algorithmic roots in PCA or K-means.
 Pearson's original idea was to take a straight line (or plane) which will be "the best fit" to a set of data points.
-Trevor Hastie expanded on this concept by proposing Principal curves as the natural extension for the geometric interpretation of PCA, which explicitly constructs a manifold for data approximation followed by projecting the points onto it, as is illustrated by Fig.
+Trevor Hastie expanded on this concept by proposing Principal curves as the natural extension for the geometric interpretation of PCA, which explicitly constructs a manifold for data approximation followed by projecting the points onto it.
 See also the elastic map algorithm and principal geodesic analysis.
 Another popular generalization is kernel PCA, which corresponds to PCA performed in a reproducing kernel Hilbert space associated with a positive definite kernel.

 In multilinear subspace learning, PCA is generalized to multilinear PCA (MPCA) that extracts features directly from tensor representations.
 MPCA is solved by performing PCA in each mode of the tensor iteratively.
 MPCA has been applied to face recognition, gait recognition, etc. MPCA is further extended to uncorrelated MPCA, non-negative MPCA and robust MPCA.

 N-way principal component analysis may be performed with models such as Tucker decomposition, PARAFAC, multiple factor analysis, co-inertia analysis, STATIS, and DISTATIS.

 Robust PCA

 While PCA finds the mathematically optimal method (as in minimizing the squared error), it is still sensitive to outliers in the data that produce large errors, something that the method tries to avoid in the first place.
 It is therefore common practice to remove outliers before computing PCA.
 However, in some contexts, outliers can be difficult to identify.

 For example, in data mining algorithms like correlation clustering, the assignment of points to clusters and outliers is not known beforehand.

 A recently proposed generalization of PCA based on a weighted PCA increases robustness by assigning different weights to data objects based on their estimated relevancy.

 Outlier-resistant variants of PCA have also been proposed, based on L1-norm formulations (L1-PCA).

 Robust principal component analysis (RPCA) via decomposition in low-rank and sparse matrices is a modification of PCA that works well with respect to grossly corrupted observations.